XVIIarcano/Galileo-Microscope/README.md

 - Fine focusing on the optical group
 - Fine movement and backlash compensation fo the stage module
 - A better phone holder
+- A blank floor/roof and blank "ring" modules to make it easier to experimenting and do one-offs.

 ## Licensing
 (Talk to your kids about sharing culture use before someon else does)